frixou89/symbol-quotes/README.md

     MAILER_NAME = "Symbols"
   	~~~

 3. Create a database.
-Make sure the database name is identical to your `.env` file. `DB_NAME = daname`
+Make sure the database name is identical to your `.env` file. `DB_NAME = dbname`

 4. There are two console commands the get you started.
 See `createdb` and `getSymbols` scripts inside the root directory.